 The Transfer Pricing Law Review: Portugal

 This regime is based on the Organisation for Economic Co-operation and Development Transfer Pricing Guidelines (the OECD Guidelines), reflecting the arm's-length principle.
-In addition, the preamble of Order 1446-C/2001 also mentions that the OECD Guidelines should be followed in cases of greater technical complexity or in the absence of internal rules.
-Thus, OECD Guidelines (as updated from time to time) should be used as an interpretative tool and a source of guidance by taxpayers, tax authorities and courts.
+In addition, the preamble of Order 1446-C/2001 mentions that the OECD Guidelines should be followed in cases of greater technical complexity or in the absence of internal rules.
+Thus, the OECD Guidelines (as updated from time to time), as well as other OECD guidelines (namely, the Transfer Pricing Guidance on Financial Transactions and the OECD Guidance on Transfer Pricing Implications of the COVID-19 Pandemic, both recently released) should be used as interpretative tools and a source of guidance by taxpayers, tax authorities and courts.

 The CIT Code defines transactions for the purposes of application of the transfer pricing rules as:

 - any commercial transactions, including transactions or series of transactions related to tangible or intangible assets, rights or services, even where concluded under an agreement, namely a cost-sharing arrangement or an intra-group services agreement;